mohit434demo/FSI-FabricIQ/README.md

 ## 11. Sample Questions

-These queries demonstrate the cross-entity reasoning the solution supports:
+These questions can be answered through:

+- the Semantic Model (Power BI / DAX)
+- the Ontology (graph traversal)
+- the Data Agent (natural-language interaction over the ontology)

 | Question | What the Ontology Uses |
 |----------|----------------------|